 Clicking the shop icon opens the browser and takes you to B&N's main site.
 The problem is that it is not optimized for a mobile browser or a 7-inch screen and takes long to load and requires patience to run searches and constantly scroll through pages.

 Wi-Fi is easy to set up.
 It scans for networks and then you need to enter the password the first time.
-Sometimes internet automatically connects when you tap the browser and other times it has to go through the whole process of scanning and connecting again, so there's a bug somewhere.
+The internet automatically connects when you tap the browser and when you turn the device on.
+Or you can set it to stay off if you want to save on battery life.

 The browser has a menu that brings up bookmarks, there's a forward and back button, refresh, search, and a settings menu.
 There are settings options for layout, text size, landscape mode, Javascript, cookies, privacy settings, and others.